The Timekeeper: History

-Le Visionarium (the original title) was the first Circle-Vision 360° film in which Imagineers wanted to tell an immersive story and attempt a light-hearted dialog without just switching between scenes of landscapes, as had been done in all of the previous Circle-Vision films.
+Le Visionarium (the original title) was the first Circle-Vision 360° film in which Imagineers wanted to tell an immersive story and attempt a light-hearted dialogue, without just switching between scenes of landscapes, as had been done in all of the previous Circle-Vision films.

 The original concept for the film had included Jules Verne and the culture of past and present European history and events, and new inventions.
 Along with the previous elements, the story had to do with the idea of Time Travel with one concept including a child that explored the story of the great European scientists of the past on an intelligent computer.
 However, to keep the audience focused and use imagination to depict situations and places that do not cater to the average person, the number of visions of the past and extreme situations of the plot kept increasing all the time for the project.

-The film first premiered in Discoveryland at Disneyland Paris on April 12, 1992 as Le Visionarium.
+The film first premiered in Discoveryland at Disneyland Paris on April 12, 1992, as Le Visionarium.
 It was an extravagant attraction, and was touted by then-Disney CEO Michael Eisner as the showcase attraction of the land at the time.
 However, TIME Magazine derided the film as a "flop" of a "wan drama" in its review of Disneyland Paris.
 The next year, the third incarnation of the ride opened at Tokyo Disneyland, as part of that park's 10th Anniversary Celebration.

 The attraction had long been on the Discoveryland USA proposal for the Magic Kingdom at the Walt Disney World Resort.
 However, when financial difficulties arose because of the EuroDisney Project, this Discoveryland project was canceled.
 At one point, the attraction was to be extended into a restaurant featured next door to the attraction.
 The Plaza Pavilion was to receive a makeover as the "Astronomer's Club", where a stage would have featured actors portraying famed scientists such as Leonardo da Vinci, Isaac Newton, or Galileo, who would appear in the restaurant, and then be called back to the past by either Nine-Eye or Timekeeper.

-However, the film was named From Time to Time and opened in the Magic Kingdom's Circle-Vision Theater, rechristened "Transportarium" on November 21, 1994 as part of the New Tomorrowland expansion.
+However, the film was named From Time to Time and opened in the Magic Kingdom's Circle-Vision Theater, rechristened "Transportarium" on November 21, 1994, as part of the New Tomorrowland expansion.
 Six months later, the attraction underwent some name changes.
 The Theater was renamed "Tomorrowland Metropolis Science Center", and the film was formally known as The Timekeeper.

 In 2001, the attraction was moved to the seasonal list of attractions along with Walt Disney's Carousel of Progress due to the September 11 attacks.
 In February 2006, the Walt Disney World Resort reported that The Timekeeper was to be closed on February 26, 2006.
 Walt Disney World's version was the last version of the attraction to be closed.
 Both the Tokyo Disneyland and Disneyland Paris Visionarium films had closed in 2002 and 2004, respectively.